What is social media?

 - get involved in activities at school and in your community

-- talk to an adult you trust about ways to cut down
+- talk to an adult you trust if you’re struggling

 Take steps to stay safe online

-It’s important to be careful and know which websites are safe for you to visit.
-Some websites have harmful content or advice.
+It’s important to be careful online and know which websites are safe for you to visit.
+Some websites have harmful

-- Does this app or site use my personal information in ways I’m not comfortable with?
+- Does this app or website use my personal information in ways I’m not comfortable with?

-- Does this site suggest I do something that may hurt me or someone else (physically or mentally)?
+- Does this website suggest I do something that may hurt me or someone else (physically or mentally)?

 Find the good and helpful benefits of using social media.
 This will also help you to stay safe.

-Ask for advice from your parents, your counselor, or any adult you trust if:
+Ask for advice from your parents, your counsellor, or any adult you trust if:

 - you feel uncomfortable with an app or website